michaelpatrickpurcell/prophecy/README.md

      The _result_ of a roll is the total number of hits.
   4. __Determine the Outcome__ -
      If the result of the players' roll meets or exceeds the scene's difficulty rating, then the outcome is a success.
-     The characters accomplish the scene's objective and the scene is resolved successfully.
+     The characters accomplish the scene's objective, and the scene is resolved successfully.
     Otherwise, the outcome is a failure.
     The characters do not accomplish their objective and the scene is resolved unsuccessfully.

 #### Example
-Suppose that the  the players are making a check to determine the outcome of a scene where the characters are trying to deal with the prophecy described in [Deep Impact](#deep-impact).
+Suppose that the players are making a check to determine the outcome of a scene where the characters are trying to deal with the prophecy described in [Deep Impact](#deep-impact).

 The objective of the scene is:
   - Sneak the children aboard a colony ship.